-Under this amendment the building owners and occupiers of premises that contain a water cooling system must ensure that:
+Under the Public Health Regulation 2012 building owners and occupiers of premises that contain a water cooling system must ensure that:

 - A competent person (defined in Public Health Regulation 2012 ) must undertake a risk assessment of the cooling water system and document it in a risk management plan (RMP), at least every 5 years (more frequently for higher risk systems).

 - A competent person prepares a certificate confirming the RMP has been completed.
 The RMP must be submitted to the Council within 7 days of completing the risk assessment.

 - Compliance with the risk management plan and Public Health Regulation 2012 must be independently audited and documented in an audit certificate.
 The certificate must be submitted to the Council every year.